Patechoc/GCP_memo/BigQuery.md

   AIRPORTS       TABLE
   flights_2014   TABLE
 ```

+> Acknowledgment: This lab is based on an article by Felipe Hoffa: https://medium.com/@hoffa/the-top-weekend-languages-according-to-githubs-code-6022ea2e33e8#.8oj2rp804

 ### Export BigQuery table in a bucket using the web UI (to .csv, .json or .avro format)